 How A Low FODMAP Diet Works

-A low FODMAP diet is a type of elimination diet, and is not a permanently restricted diet.
+A low FODMAP diet is a type of elimination diet and is not a permanently restricted diet.
 You will start off with avoiding foods that contain FODMAPs.
-This means that at the start, your diet may change a lot, if you have previously been eating high FODMAP foods.
+This means that at the start, your diet may change a lot if you have previously been eating high FODMAP foods.
 In time, those foods get slowly reintroduced.

 The time for avoiding FODMAPs varies for different people, but the time should be long enough for it to be apparent whether the low FODMAP is helping with your IBS symptoms.
-It can be as short as 1-2 weeks when you start to notice improvement in symptoms; for others, it may take a few weeks longer.
+It can be as short as 1-2 weeks when you start to notice an improvement in symptoms; for others, it may take a few weeks longer.